Ark Wood Caskets

 In the Talmud, there are references to fulfilling the Mitzvah of burying their dead.
 The most well known is in tractate Shabbat which is recited each morning: “These are the deeds which yield fruit in the here and now and will continue to yield fruit in the life to come…we bury our dead.”

 Caskets: Ark Wood caskets are made of pine and have been inspected by a rabbi.
-They come with a written certification from a Rabbi if requested. $639 plus reasonable shipping costs.
+They come with a written certification from a Rabbi if requested. $639 plus shipping.